-- 8. Once the target Oracle server is visible in Discovery & Inventory > All Discovered Devices, check for a record of the Oracle instance(s) running on that server in Discovery & Inventory > Oracle Instances.
+- 11. Once the target Oracle server is visible in Discovery & Inventory > All Discovered Devices, check for a record of the Oracle instance(s) running on that server in Discovery & Inventory > Oracle Instances.
 If not: - a.
-Return to the log file for the ndtrack component on the target Oracle server: - On Windows: %temp%\ManageSoft\tracker.log - On UNIX-like platforms: /var/opt/managesoft/log/tracker.log
+Return to the log file for the ndtrack component on the target Oracle server: - On Windows: \$(TempDirectory)\ManageSoft\tracker.log - On UNIX-like platforms: /var/opt/managesoft/log/tracker.log

-· Starting oracle inventory and Finished generating inventory indicate the start and end of the Oracle inventory collection process.
+• Starting oracle inventory and Finished generating inventory indicate the start and end of the Oracle inventory collection process.

 Note: On a UNIX-like platform, the tracker attempts to use setuid to impersonate an appropriate user to gather Oracle inventory.
 If you are using eTrust Access Control on this server, by default it does not permit this impersonation, and inventory gathering fails.
 The fix is to change the configuration of eTrust to include ndtrack in the LOGINAPPL class.
-For more information, see the eTrust Access Control Administation Guide ().
+For more information, see the eTrust Access Control Administration Guide (https://supportcontent.ca.com/cadocs/0/g007711e.pdf).